UPBGE/UPBGE-Docs/source/manual/logic/actuators/types/action.rst

 Action Playback Type
    Play
-      Play F-Curve once from start to end when a ``TRUE`` pulse is received.
+      Play an action once from start to end when a ``TRUE`` pulse is received.
    Ping Pong
-      Play F-Curve once from start to end when a ``TRUE`` pulse is received.
+      Play an action once from start to end when a ``TRUE`` pulse is received.
-      When the end is reached play F-Curve once from end to start when a ``TRUE`` pulse is received.
+      When the end is reached play the action once from end to start when a ``TRUE`` pulse is received.
    Flipper
-      Play F-Curve once from start to end when a ``TRUE`` pulse is received.
+      Play an action once from start to end when a ``TRUE`` pulse is received.
 Plays backwards when a ``FALSE`` pulse is received.
    Loop End
-      Play F-Curve continuously from start to end when a ``TRUE`` pulse is received.
+      Play an action continuously from start to end when a ``TRUE`` pulse is received.
    Loop Stop
-      Play F-Curve continuously from start to end when a ``TRUE`` pulse is received.
+      Play an action continuously from start to end when a ``TRUE`` pulse is received.
 Stop when a ``FALSE`` pulse is received.
    Property
       Uses a property to define what frame is displayed.